jasujm/bridge/README.md

                the peers the backend connects to.
 E.g.
                ["tcp://peer1.example.com:5555", "tcp://peer2.example.com:5555"].
-               If omitted, the backend connects to no peers.
+               If omitted, the backend connects to no peers. cs-cntl    Card server control endpoint.
+    cs-peer    Base endpoint for peer card servers.

 When connecting peers to each other, no position can be controlled by two peers and each position must be controlled by some peer.

+If the last two parameters are present, card server is used for secure card exchange between the peers.
+Otherwise plaintext simple card exchange protocol is used, so no peeking the network traffic :innocent:

 Run the four frontend (client) instances

     python /the/source/directory/python/bridge_gui.py endpoint

-where control and event refer to the control and event endpoints of the backend the client is connected to.
-Exactly one frontend needs to be controlled for each position the backend controls.
+where endpoint is the control endpoint of the backend application.
+Exactly one frontend must connect for each position the backend controls.
 The backend automatically assigns positions in order the frontends connect.

 By adjusting the positions and peers arguments in the backend application, different kinds of network topologies can be made.
 In the pure client‐server